jbudz/kibana/CONTRIBUTING.md

 node scripts/mocha --debug <file>
 ```

-With `yarn test:browser`, you can run only the browser tests.
+With `yarn test:karma`, you can run only the browser tests.
 Coverage reports are available for browser tests by running `yarn test:coverage`.
 You can find the results under the `coverage/` directory that will be created upon completion.

 ```bash
 yarn test:karma
 ```

-Using `yarn test:karma:dev` initializes an environment for debugging the browser tests.
+Using `yarn test:karma:debug` initializes an environment for debugging the browser tests.
 Includes an dedicated instance of the kibana server for building the test bundle, and a karma server.
 When running this task the build is optimized for the first time and then a karma-owned instance of the browser is opened.
 Click the "debug" button to open a new tab that executes the unit tests.

 ```bash
 yarn test:dev